Many daily things may cause poor indoor air quality in your Kansas City home.

 - Air fresheners and candles

-Though they are usually more efficient, updated homes don’t ventilate the way older homes do.
-Snug weather stripping and storm doors keep indoor air in and outside air out.
-This gives higher energy savings, but the lowered exchange of outdoor and indoor air can cause pollutants accumulating inside.
+Though they are usually more efficient, updated homes don’t have fresh air the way older homes do.
+Snug weather stripping and storm doors keep indoor air in and exterior air out.
+This gives higher energy savings, but the decreased exchange of outdoor and indoor air can create pollutants increasing inside your home.

 In these circumstances, a whole-house ventilation system is recommended.
-Ventilation systems exchange contaminated inside air for fresher outside air without giving up energy savings.
+Ventilation systems exchange contaminated inside air for fresher exterior air without giving up energy savings.